maheshmj24/CowinAvailabilityTracker/README.md

 ## Usage

-1. Download the CowinAvailabilityTracker.exe file.
+1. Download the contents of Executables folder.
 2. Open Task Scheduler in Windows.
 (Search for it in the start menu)
 3. Click on 'Create Task' from Actions.
     1. In the General tab, provide a name for the task.